 Start in Mountain Pose (Tadasana): Stand at the top of your mat with your feet hip-distance apart and your arms at your sides.

-Step or Jump Your Feet Apart: On an exhale, step or lightly jump your feet 3 1/2 to 4 feet apart.
-Raise your arms parallel to the floor and reach them actively out to the sides, shoulder blades wide, palms down.
+Step or Jump Your Feet Apart.
+On an exhale, step or jump your feet 3 1/2 to 4 feet apart.
+Raise your arms parallel to the floor.
+Reach them actively out to the sides, keeping your shoulder blades wide and your palms down..

-Hold the Pose: Stay in this pose for 30 seconds to 1 minute.
-Inhale to come up, strongly pressing the back heel into the floor and reaching the top arm toward the ceiling.
+Hold the Pose.
+Stay in this pose for 30 seconds to 1 minute.
+Inhale as you come up. press the back heel into the floor and reach the top arm toward the ceiling.
 Reverse the feet and repeat for the same length of time to the left.

 7 Benefits of Utthita Trikonasana